matthewh806/Minipops/README.md

 - [args](https://github.com/Taywee/args) which is a simple header-only C++ argument parser library (similar to [argparse](https://docs.python.org/3/library/argparse.html) in Python).
 Because this is a header only library, its included in its entirety in the Include directory.

+-[spdlog](https://github.com/gabime/spdlog) a simple header-only C++ logging facility.
+I wanted to just include this in the include dir. as with args, but Xcode seemed to be having a problem finding the header files in subdirectories, even despite me telling it to search paths `$(PROJECT_DIRECTORY)/VolcaSampleTool/include` recursively.
+So, unfortunately this is a dependency for building: `brew install spdlog`

 ### Compiling
 #### Xcode
 The provided Xcode project should work out of the box.
 Just open and hit run!